-On this day in 1984, Kareem Abdul-Jabbar scores the 31,420th point of his career, breaking the NBA’s all-time scoring record, which had been held by Wilt Chamberlain.
+On April 5, 1984, Kareem Abdul-Jabbar scores the 31,420th point of his career, breaking the NBA’s all-time scoring record, which had been held by Wilt Chamberlain.
+Abdul-Jabbar's record remained unbroken for 38 years.

 In addition to his all-time scoring record, Abdul-Jabbar held the league record for most minutes played (54,446) and most blocked shots (3,189).
 He was inducted into the Naismith Memorial Basketball Hall of Fame in 1995.